 I’m a reader and a writer.
 I write about reading, I read about writing.
 I write with reading and read with writing.
 I write about writing and read about reading and write about writing about reading and read about reading about writing.
 I like to talk with others who also like to talk about reading and writing.
 Much of this has something to do with stories and storytelling somewhere on the history-fiction spectrum.

 When I’m involved in conversations closer to one end of that spectrum, I’m usually wearing my historian’s hat, currently as Canada Research Chair and Associate Professor of History at the University of British Columbia and soon (as of July 1 2018) as the Andrew W. Mellon Chair in History at the University of Pittsburgh.
-From 2012-2017 I was the Canada Research Chair in Early Modern Studies.
+From 2012-2017 I was the Canada Research Chair in Early Modern Studies at UBC.
 (Why “early modern studies”?
 During the first term of my CRC, much of my research was committed to placing the study of my main research area – China – within a broader global/transdisciplinary frame.)
-From 2017-2022 I am the Canada Research Chair in Historical Pataphysics.
+Since 2017, I’ve been the Canada Research Chair in Historical Pataphysics at UBC.
 (Why “historical pataphysics”?
 For many reasons.
-Among them is a commitment, in the second and final term of my CRC, to research that plays: with forms and media of historical making, with the relationship between history and fiction, with the shape and texture of the imaginaries that spring from traces and documents of all sorts, with particularity, with metamorphoses.
-I am committed, in other words, to serious work that plays.)
+Among them is a commitment, in the second and final term of my CRC, to research that plays: with forms and media of historical making, with the relationship between history and fiction, with the shape and texture of the imaginaries that spring from traces and documents of all sorts, with particularity, with metamorphoses.)